-Netflix gains subscribers with ads and password crackdown
+Netflix Gains Subscribers With Ads And Password Crackdown

 Hollywood writers had also been on strike, but came to a tentative agreement with studios just weeks ago.

-During the strike, Netflix said it was relying on a "pretty robust slate of releases" and a large base of upcoming films and shows from around the world.
+During the strike, Netflix said it was relying on productions ready for release and a large base of upcoming films and shows from around the world.

 A Netflix adaptation of Japanese manga comic "One Piece" was watched more than 18 million times in its first four days, putting it at the top of the charts.